 Above: The corporate makeover revealed in 1980

 The eighties saw a period of growth for Dan-Air which was outlined in an interview with Flight International.
 It was stated that the airline was considering new aircraft, including the Boeing 757.
-It did not forsee a time when it would enter the long range market again, in the future.
+It did not foresee a time when it would enter the long range market again, in the future.
 The new aircraft would not be larger than a 200 seat type.
 In 1983 Dan-Air became the World's launch customer of the British Aerospace (BAe) 146.
-The BAe146 was marketed as the 'whisper jet' Over the years Dan-Air flew three varients of this popular high winged four jet aircraft.
+The BAe146 was marketed as the 'whisper jet' Over the years Dan-Air flew three variants of this popular high winged four jet aircraft.
 The 146 was used extensively on the scheduled network and became the only jet that could land at Berne.

 Above: L-R The new look cabins for the 1980s - Far right tha Airbus.

 'It was an exciting time to be part of the UK airline scene.
 The newer aircraft were splendid models.
 The biggest problem we had, and it started in the mid 1980s, was the Boeing 727.
 I hate to even say that aloud.
 I was a fan of the 727.
 It performed exceptionally well.
-But, like we talked about before, it is the Comet story again.
+But, like we talked about before, it is the Comet story all over again.
 Aircraft, especially back then, have a shelf life.
-The 727 was not ecconomical at all.
+The 727 was not economical at all.
 The 200 model perhaps a little more so, in that it carried 189 passengers.
 Back in the 70s our Comet used as much fuel with 119 passengers as a DC10 with 345.
 We were in that sort of territory, for example, the 727 200 burned 4,500 kg of fuel an hour in cruise, the 767 burned the same, but they carried almost a hundred more people.
 The 737 400 used half the fuel per hour of a 727 100, yet the 737 400 had twenty more passengers.
 Those facts, to me, spoke for themselves.
-There is no room for nostalgia in aviation business.
+There is no room for nostalgia in the aviation business.
 We may have owned the 727 and were leasing the 737, but what a price to pay for owning them.
 The lease payments would increase the money going out - but maintenance, and fuel are the bottom line.
 The 727 should have been sold off and we should have got the newer models by 1988.
 I can't imagine that they were making any money for the airline at all.
 Unless everyone on board was paying for drinks and duty free.
 And that is not a way to rely on making money.'

 The airline was carving an impressive record as a scheduled carrier, carrying over a million scheduled passengers by the late 1980s.
 Dan-Air gave its crew new uniforms and welcomed male cabin crew for the first time.
 A new class of cabin was unveiled in 1989.
 Class Elite was tagged as being 'What business class travel was meant to be."
 The first destination was Paris.